 Church can feel like a vacuum from our outside life—a time to carve out for spiritual formation and community.
 A time to learn deeply important ...read more >

 At the beginning of this year, PARSE officially replaced Out of Ur as the Leadership Journal blog.
 It's more than just a name change; with the new title comes a new philosophy of, as editor Paul Pastor puts it, "cultural exegesis for ministry practitioners."
 We spoke with Pastor, who has been involved ...read more >

 With 2014 already well on its way, we wanted to take one last look at 2013 and celebrate some of the best content from the year.
 Below you'll find what our readers viewed, downloaded, and shared the most throughout the year with many of our ministry's brands.

 BuildingChurchLeaders.comTop ...read more >

 Within minutes of receiving the companywide e-mail that the 2014 Christianity Today Book Award nominations were available for the taking, employees came into the Christianity Today editorial hallway to "go shopping."
-They had been waiting patiently: galleys and books had filled a couple of bookcases ...read more >
+They had been waiting patiently: galleys and books had filled a couple ...read more >